-Daniela Owen is a licensed psychologist and assistant director of the San Francisco Bay Area Center for Cognitive Therapy.
-Dr. Owen is also Assistant Professor in the Clinical Sciences Program at the University of California, Berkeley.
-In addition, she is a steering committee member of the Northern California CBT Network and she organizes talks for the Bay Area Pediatric Study Group for pediatric-focused clinicians in various disciplines.
-Dr. Owen also serves as the mental health consultant to the SF Ballet School, as well as offering clinical consultation to colleagues locally in the Bay Area.
+Daniela Owen is a licensed psychologist and the assistant director of the San Francisco Bay Area Center for Cognitive Therapy.
+Dr. Owen is also an Assistant Professor in the Clinical Sciences Program at the University of California, Berkeley.
+In addition, she is a steering committee member of the Northern California CBT Network.
+Dr. Owen also served as the mental health consultant to the SF Ballet School, and is a clinical consultant to colleagues nationally.

 In addition to clinical work and teaching, Dr. Owen has a strong research background and has published articles in peer-reviewed journals, and a chapter in The Wiley-Blackwell Handbook of Family Psychology.
 She attends national conferences on CBT annually and presents locally and nationally.
 Dr. Owen is committed to incorporating Evidence Based Treatments into her work, carefully tailoring therapy to each individual or family’s needs.